Belfast Sports Awards Celebrate Lewis Crocker and City's Sporting Stars as European City of Sport 2026

 Key Developments

-The awards, delivered by Belfast City Council in partnership with GLL and ACES, also recognised coaches, volunteers, and community sports organisations that have made a significant contribution to sport in the city.
-The event was part of a broader programme of activities marking Belfast's European City of Sport year, which has included major sporting events, school programmes, and community initiatives.
+The awards, delivered by Belfast City Council in partnership with GLL and ACES, also recognised coaches who have made a significant contribution to sport in the city, with Martin Lindsay of Immaculata Boxing Club and Phil Gunning of Belfast Trojans sharing the Senior Coach of the Year award.
+The event was part of a broader programme of activities marking Belfast's European City of Sport year.

 Why It Matters

 Belfast's European City of Sport designation is a significant recognition of the city's sporting achievements and its ambition to use sport as a vehicle for positive change.
 In a city that has historically been divided along sectarian lines, sport has played an important role in bringing communities together and providing young people with positive role models and opportunities.
-Lewis Crocker's success as a world champion boxer from Belfast is a powerful symbol of what can be achieved through dedication and hard work.
+The breadth of the awards β spanning boxing, hockey, basketball, athletics, triathlon, and disability sport β reflects the diversity and vitality of Belfast's sporting scene, and the depth of talent that exists across the city's communities.

 What's Next

-Sources: Belfast City Council; 4NI; Belfast Telegraph
+Sources: Belfast City Council; Belfast Telegraph